Beastly418/cxo-open-relayer/README.md

 * NFT mint for stake
 * Vampire Vaults (automagically convert rewards)
   * Decentralized ownership, all tied to a single factory
+  * These will allow end users to open up their own vaults where they can get a % of the platform fees
+  * All deposits will filter down to the core Dynamic Relayer Pool
 * Steam key encrypter (for stake to buy keys)
 * CCIP bridge-to-zapper
 * Example code for all of the above